geology McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 What Causes the Geysers?

 The magmatic activity below Yellowstone causes rock beneath the Park to be much hotter than subsurface rock in other areas.
-Water that falls as rain or snow above these rocks can infiltrate into the ground and enter the ground water system.
+Water that falls as rain or snow above these rocks can infiltrate into the ground and enter the groundwater system.
 Some of this water encounters the hot rock below and is heated to well above the boiling point.
 This water remains a liquid because it is under the enormous pressure caused by the weight of the overlying rock.
 The result is a "superheated" water which can reach temperatures of up to 400 degrees Fahrenheit.

 The superheated water is less dense then the cooler water above it.
 The less dense, superheated water is thus buoyant.
-This instability causes the superheated water to rise towards the surface through pore spaces in the overlying rock. some of it will find its way into the cavities that feed the geyser system and be blasted back to the surface in an eruption.
+This instability causes the superheated water to rise towards the surface through pore spaces in the overlying rock.
+Some of it will find its way into the cavities that feed the geyser system and be blasted back to the surface in an eruption.

 Learn More!